Gustafsonia: Comparison to modern species

 The skull of G. cognita is long and low.
-In skull morphology, the African palm civet, Nandinia binotata takes the prize of looking most like its distant relative.
+In skull morphology, the African palm civet (Nandinia binotata) resembles Gustafsonia, its distant relative.

 Digital morphology and CT scanning

 The information core for the Digital Morphology library is generated using a state-of-the-art high-resolution X-ray computed tomographic (X-ray CT) scanner.
 This instrument is comparable to a conventional medical diagnostic CAT scanner, but with greater resolution and penetrating power.
 The CT scanner was custom built and optimally designed to explore the internal structure of natural objects and materials at mega- and microscopic levels.
 This instrument is at the center of The University of Texas High-Resolution X-ray Computed Tomography Facility (UTCT), a designated NSF-supported Multi-User Facility.
 Now in its seventh year, UTCT has scanned hundreds of rocks, meteorites, fossils, and modern organisms, providing unique data and visualizations for a wide range of interests in education and research.

 The holotype of Gustafsonia cognita was made available to the University of Texas High-Resolution X-ray CT Facility for scanning by Dr. Timothy Rowe of The University of Texas at Austin, Department of Geological Sciences.
 The specimen was scanned by Richard Ketcham on 3 December 2007 along the coronal axis for a total of 1010 slices.
 Each 1024×1024-pixel slice is 0.08551 mm thick, with an interslice spacing of 0.08551 mm and a field of reconstruction of 40 mm.

-Surface views allow one to roll, pitch, and yaw the specimen to see the fossil as though you were holding it in your hand.
+Surface views allow one to roll, pitch, and yaw the specimen to see the fossil as though it were held in one's hand.
 A second series is much more in depth slice movies, with coronal, transverse, and sagittal slices of the fossil.
 The last series is a dynamic cutaway from coronal, transverse, and sagittal angles as well.